cision/influencer-home-exercise/README.md

  - index kafka message when we don't have the influencer in our DB (in this case our [JSON file](data/influencers))
  - update kafka message when we have the profile in our DB but the updated_at is before to the ingested one.
  - update kafka message when the ingested message match a name from other social network of an influencer that already exists in the DB (to add the missing social network to the profile).
- - delete kafka message when the ingested message has a deleted_at and it is the only social profile we have in our DB (otherwise just create an update with empty profile, see examples)
+ - delete kafka message when the ingested message has a deleted_at and it is the only social profile we have in our DB (otherwise just create an update with empty profile [see example](https://github.com/beholderCision/influencer-home-exercise#example---update-kafka-message-deleting-social-profile-nsq-message-with-deleted_at)
     - **Discard any new message creating that social profile**

 **The enrichment process will discard any message without the required attributes (id, name, updated_at)**